shelleyloosespatience/shelleyloosespatience/README.md

 ## About Me

 I'm @me_straight, just some dev who started coding as a hobby.
-I keep things simple and don't charge crazy prices because I genuinely enjoy doing this shit.
+I keep things simple and don't charge crazy prices, i did a lot of work for random collage dudes and i contributed to femboy-hotline.com XDDDD

 **Currently Working On:** **Ayumi** - Discord bot focusing on music & anti-raid
 **Learning:** Rust (blazingly fast) • Python (backend shenanigans)